Last updated 05/01/2024

 See originating and distant site scenario examples in Reimbursement Scenarios document.

-The department shall not restrict the originating site through rule or payment so long as the provider can ensure services are rendered meeting the standard of care that would otherwise be expected should such services be provided in-person.
+The department of social services shall reimburse providers for services provided through telehealth if such providers can ensure services are rendered meeting the standard of care that would otherwise be expected should such services be provided in person.
 The department shall not restrict the originating site through rule or payment so long as the provider can ensure services are rendered meeting the standard of care that would otherwise be expected should such services be provided in person.
 Payment for services rendered via telehealth shall not depend on any minimum distance requirement between the originating and distant site.
 Reimbursement for telehealth services shall be made in the same way as reimbursement for in-person contact; however, consideration shall also be made for reimbursement to the originating site.
+Reimbursement for asynchronous store-and-forward may be capped at the reimbursement rate had the service been provided in person.

 Originating site shall mean a telemedicine site where the MO HealthNet participant receives the telemedicine service.
 Originating sites include, but are not necessarily limited to health care provider facilities, participants’ homes, and schools.
 For the purposes of asynchronous store-and-forward transfer, the originating site shall also mean the location from which the referring provider transfers information to the distant site.